Inquire Within currenlty has contributors from twelve countries…

 Gareth Jacobson is PYP Co-ordinator & IT Facilitator at the American International School / Dhaka in Bangladesh.
 He is passionate about inquiry, conceptual learning and empowering learners with a sense of “I can.”
 His home blog is Makingthinkingvisible.

-Sean Grainger teaches fifth grade, and is a vice principal in Alberta, Canada.
+Sean Grainger is Vice Principal at Glendale Sciences and Technology School, an inquiry based, tech integrated K-8 school in Alberta, Canada.
 He has way more questions than answers.
 Sean’s home blog is KARE Givers.

 Tania Ash is a fifth grade teacher in Rabat, Morocco.
 She loves the journeys students take with their questions, and is passionate about empowering them to affect change.
 Her blog is The Agora.